-Then there’s the a7 IV’s autofocus capabilities, which are top of the line, and if you’re a content creator, you’ll love the live streaming and high-quality sharing for remote communication in real time.
+Then there are the autofocus capabilities, which are top-of-the-line, perfect for fast-paced food photos of chefs in action.
+And if you’re a content creator, you’ll love the ability to live stream, as well as the high-quality sharing for remote communication in real-time.

 If you’re looking for an ultra-compact, lightweight camera that you can take with you everywhere, then you’ll love the Fujifilm X100V, a premium compact model that’s easy to use but delivers advanced image quality.

 The X100V features a 26.1 MP APS-C sensor and an excellent lens (newly developed for this camera!).
 The focal length is 23mm (equivalent to 35mm, thanks to the APS-C crop factor), and the f/2 maximum aperture is perfect for shooting in tough light.

 As you might expect from a Fujifilm camera, the colors are amazing.
 And one of the nicest features is the hybrid viewfinder, which allows you to switch from optical to electronic technology when out in the field; that way, you can see the subject as it is (OVF) before checking the exposure conditions (EVF).